To most, the concept of a blockchain remains a cypher. To a few ardent enthusiasts, it’s the technology that will change the world.

 "There’s high awareness among the press, but the deficit of understanding of blockchain is disproportionate to the coverage it’s getting," she says.

 There are only a small number of comms professionals working in the blockchain space, Jordan says.
-But PR plays a key role in strategy, helping companies bring their product to market through either an initial coin offering or token launch.
+But PR plays a key role in strategy, helping companies bring their product to market through an initial coin offering.

 An ICO is an event companies hold to sell a percentage of cryptocurrency "to early backers of a project in exchange for legal tender or other cryptocurrencies, but usually for bitcoin," according to Investopedia.
-A token launch is where tokens, produced through Ethereum, are generated.
+There are different types of tokens and token launch structures.

 Comms strategies for blockchain companies are built on its products, influencing what audiences they target and how.
 But they all can roughly be divided into two parallel operations, Jordan explains.